Remote workers: How to engage your remote employees

 As the old saying goes: “If you don’t ask, you don’t get”.
 In this case that means you have to ask your employees how they’re feeling in order to find out.

-With a remote team, the best way to gain this feedback is through an employee engagement survey.
-This software allows you to frequently check-in with remote workers to find out how supported they feel by the company, or discover what they feel the company could be doing differently.
+With a remote team, the best way to gain this feedback is through a digital survey platform.
+This will allow you to frequently check-in with remote workers to find out how supported they feel by the company, or discover what they feel the company could be doing differently.
 By sending these short surveys on a weekly or bi-weekly basis, you give employees a voice which helps them to know that the company values their opinions and wants to work to make their experience better.

 Employees feel empowered by their voice being heard and the company can help to tackle any problems that they are facing.
 This boosts engagement levels as employees feel like a more integral part of the company.